Sri Muktsar Sahib: Battle of Muktsar

-Post battle of Sri Muktsar Sahib
+Post battle of Muktsar

-In the days of persecution of the Sikhs, Jassa Singh often took refuge in the jungles of Sri Muktsar Sahib.
+In the days of the persecution of the Sikhs, Jassa Singh often took refuge in the jungles of Sri Muktsar Sahib.

-The territories of Sri Muktsar Sahib, Kotkapura, Mari and Mudki together with the Faridkot State, formed originally one territory, with its capital at Kotkapura.
+The territories of Sri Muktsar Sahib, Kotkapura, Mari and Mudki together with the Faridkot State, originally formed one territory, with its capital at Kotkapura.
 In 1807, Dewan Mokham Chand conquered the whole of this territory from Tegh Singh, and added it to the Lahore demesne.
-Mohkam Chand established thanas at Sri Muktsar Sahib, Kotkapura and Mari and since that time the villages subject to these thanas have been known as separate territories.
+Mohkam Chand established thanas at Sri Muktsar Sahib, Kotkapura and Mari and since that time, the villages subject to these thanas have been known as separate territories.

 Ram Singh, leader of the Namdhari sect, visited Sri Muktsar Sahib in 1861 on the occasion of Mela Maghi to deliver his message.
 However, the priests of Sri Muktsar Sahib Gurudwara refused to pray for Ram Singh, unless he agreed, by way of penalty for his "un-Sikh" ways, to pay the entire cost of masonry for the local tank.

 Modern history

 After India gained independence from the British in August 1947, there was an aggressive exodus of the non-Muslims from West Punjab and that of Muslims from the East Punjab.
 A large number of refugees from the Bahawalpur state and from Montgomery and Lahore districts entered India through the border along the Firozpur district, of which Sri Muktsar Sahib was a part of.
 According to the 1951 Census, 349,767 refugees from Pakistan settled in the Firozpur district including the erstwhile Sri Muktsar Sahib and Moga tehsils.

-The Sri Muktsar Sahib city remained a tehsil of Ferozepur district from August 1947 to August 1972, and then it became a teshil of the newly carved out district, Faridkot.
+The Sri Muktsar Sahib city remained a tehsil of Ferozepur district from August 1947 to August 1972, and then it became a tehsil of the newly carved out district, Faridkot.
 In November 1995, Sri Muktsar Sahib became a district city.
 In February 2012, the city was officially renamed to Sri Muktsar Sahib from Muktsar.